mattme94/ML-Capstone/README.md

 # ML-Capstone

+This is the git repo for my machine learning nanodegree capstone project.
+I examined the use of CNNs to indentify fruits from still images.
+This was built and ran on python 3.7.3.

 There are five python scripts in the repository:

 * common.py contains the common functions as well as all of the importing as packages